ktremain/rpi-swap/README.md

 ## How it Works

-The system offers three main swap mechanisms:
+The system offers four main swap mechanisms:

 **🗜️ Compressed RAM Swap (zram)**
 Uses a portion of your RAM to create compressed swap space.
 Ideal for systems with limited storage or SD cards where you want to minimise write wear.